lunch-money/developers/source/includes/_faq.md

 ## Where can I get support?

-If you're a paying member of Lunch Money, [join our Slack community](https://my.lunchmoney.app/community) and chat with us in the `#_api` channel!
+[Join our Discord community](https://discord.gg/vSz6jjZuj8) and chat with us in the `💻-developer-api` channel!
 For account-specific issues, email us at [support@lunchmoney.app](mailto:support@lunchmoney.app).

 ---